turingschool/curriculum-site/module3/lessons/testing_tools_for_api_consumption.md

 ## Optional Manual Setup

-You can start this class from this branch [here](https://github.com/turingschool-examples/set-list-api/tree/testing-setup), or you can follow along these instructions below.
-Strongly recommend that you start from the branch.
+You can start this class from this branch [here](https://github.com/turingschool-examples/set-list-api/tree/testing-setup).

 Our `ImagesController` currently looks like this: